Flag of Saudi Arabia: Design

-The green of the flag represents Islam and the sword stands for the strictness in applying justice.
+The flag's green represents Islam, and the sword stands for safety and justice.

 The flag is manufactured with identical obverse and reverse sides, to ensure the shahada reads correctly, from right to left, from either side.
 The sword also points to the left on both sides, in the direction of the script.
-The flag is sinister hoisted, meaning that when viewed from the obverse (front) side, it is hoisted to the left of the flagpole.

 The usual color of the flag's green was approximated by Album des pavillons as Pantone 330 C, while the color used on flags at United Nations is approximately Pantone 349.
 At the 2012 London Olympics, Pantone 355 was used.

-Construction Sheet
+Construction sheet and color shades

 Use

 Because the shahada is considered holy, the flag is not normally used on T-shirts or other items.
 Saudi Arabia protested against its inclusion on a planned football to be issued by FIFA, bearing all the flags of the participants of the 2002 FIFA World Cup.
-Saudi officials said that kicking the creed with the foot was completely unacceptable.
+Saudi Arabian officials said that abusing the shahada was completely unacceptable and sacrilegious.
 Similarly, an attempt by the U.S. military to win favour with children of the Khost Province of Afghanistan by distributing footballs adorned with flags, including that of Saudi Arabia, ended in demonstrations.

-The flag is never lowered to half-mast as a sign of mourning, because lowering it would be considered blasphemous.
-Similarly, the flags of Afghanistan, Iraq and self-declared Somaliland are also never at half-mast.
+The flag is never lowered to half-mast as a sign of mourning because lowering it would be considered blasphemous and desecrating.
+Similarly, the flags of Afghanistan and Somaliland also never at half-mast, and neither is the flag of Iraq because it bears the takbir.

 The normal flag cannot be hoisted vertically according to Saudi legislation.
 Special vertical flags are manufactured where both the inscription (the creed) and the emblem (the sword) are rotated, although this is rare, as most Arab countries traditionally do not hoist flags vertically.